lemlac/mulem/docs/reference.md

 #### Numbers

 There are several number types.
 More may be added in the future, but for now we'll focus on the 3 main types.
-For any of these types, you can add a suffix to explicitly declare a number as a particular type.
+For any of these types, you can add a suffix to explicitly declare a number with a particular type.
 However, suffixes are disabled if the number already has letters in it.

 | Type | Meaning | Suffix | Examples |
 |:--|:--|:--|:--|:--|